 Welcome to the Learning Foundation “Back to Basics” school!

-We are excited about our intelligent, talented, and creative students who experience the best of what our outstanding teaching staff has to offer.
+We are excited about our intelligent, talented, and creative students who experience the best of our outstanding teaching staff.
 Our goal is to offer a high-quality instructional environment in which all students will learn and excel academically and socially.
 The school day is structured to infuse students with a love of learning and will provide them with the academic and character skills necessary to succeed in junior high, high school, college and a competitive world.
 Some of our educational highlights are listed below.

-· Highly-qualified teachers: The primary factor impacting student achievement is teacher quality.
+· The primary factor impacting student achievement is teacher quality.
 We are committed to ensuring that there is a talented and caring teacher in every classroom.

-· More time on task: Our school day consist of small group instruction during the day as well as rigorous creative instruction in all content areas.
+· Our school day consists of small group instruction during the day as well as rigorous creative instruction in all content areas.

-· Support for struggling students: All students will learn — we accept no excuses.
-The students of Learning Foundation “Back to Basics” will be assessed using the Acuity Assessment Program in the core subjects so that struggling students can be identified and receive additional academic assistance so they do not fall behind.
+· All students will learn — we accept no excuses.
+Our students are assessed using an assessment program in the core subjects so that struggling students can be identified and receive additional academic assistance so they do not fall behind.

-· Commitment to character education: All students live by the Learning Foundation Core Values (Respect Yourself, Respect Others, Respect Teaching and Learning).
-Our goal is to develop well-rounded students, and we will teach these character values as explicitly as we teach academics.
+· Character education: All students live by the Learning Foundation Core Values (Respect Yourself, Respect Others, Respect Teaching and Learning).
+Our goal is to develop well-rounded students, and we teach these character values as explicitly as we teach academics.

 · Uniform Policy: All students must come to school dressed in a blue, red, or white polo (collared) shirt with the Learning Foundation logo worn with navy, tan, or black pants, skirts or shorts (skirts/shorts must be finger tipped length or longer).